martintasker/puzzle-reader/README.md

 * the pure-text children in each paragraph are as-is spans, ensuring that any leading or trailing blanks are included
 * the puns are translated into an appropriate `<Pun>` component with the right content

+This job is done using the `PuzzleReader.render()` function which you should call from a React render() function.

 ## How to use

 Install with